Display to header level

 A gift that appears generous on its face may instead prove to be a liability.
 Especially when the gifted asset is real estate, the land trust must exercise the same due diligence as it would if it were purchasing the property.
 Environmental liability is an obvious concern; other liabilities are not as readily apparent.
 This caution applies to all gifts but restricted gifts that constrain transfer or management decisions require thorough examination to guard against potential pitfalls.

 Example.
 Land trust accepts the gift of a property with a lake formed by a dam within the property.
-Shortly after the deed is recorded, the DEP informs the land trust that the dam is in dangerous condition and must be rebuilt at a cost of several hundred thousand dollars.
+Shortly after the deed is recorded, a state agency informs the land trust that the dam is in dangerous condition and must be rebuilt at a cost of several hundred thousand dollars.
 There is no recourse to the donor (unless by contract the donor retained responsibility for the condition of the dam or represented that it was in good condition and in compliance with laws).
 The cost of breaching the dam and eliminating the lake is quite small relative to value of the land being conveyed—a real net positive for the organization.
 However, if the gift came with a restriction requiring the lake’s continued existence, the costs of rebuilding present an entirely different value proposition.

 There is no set formula for creating a restricted gift.
 All that is needed is an offer to give a gift to a charity for a specific purpose (that is, a purpose more restrictive than the charity’s stated charitable purposes) and acceptance by the donee of the gift as restricted.
 Misunderstandings arise when the intentions of the donor are not clearly communicated to, and accepted by, the charity.
 The donor’s intentions may be expressed in ways which may not alert the charity (on receipt of the gift) of the possibility that donor intended it to be used only for a specific purpose.
 Ambiguity and miscommunication may require court intervention to decide (based on the facts of each case and, perhaps, sympathy for the donor or donee) whether the gift is restricted or whether the donor’s expression of intent was merely precatory (that is, advisory but not legally binding on the donee).